BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 ## Clap audio recording

 Proper preparation of input data is crucial for effective neural network performance.
 If we had built a convolutional neural network (CNN), we could feed it raw audio recordings directly, allowing the CNN to learn spatial and temporal patterns on its own.
 However, with a fully connected neural network like ours, a different strategy is required.
-Instead of raw data, we must extract a set of distinctive features from the sound recording—features that the network can then use for accurate classification.
+Instead of raw data, we must extract a set of distinctive features from the sound recording-features that the network can then use for accurate classification.

 A clap has a distinctive shape on the oscilloscope, characterized by a loud, rapidly fading high-frequency sound.
-The most significant condition – a high amplitude of the sound is easily checked before the other features get estimated.
+The most significant condition - a high amplitude of the sound is easily checked before the other features get estimated.
 These features are extracted or calculated from audio recording and (hopefully) distinguish claps from other loud sounds.
 Here is an example of a clap audio recording and its features.
 These features serve as the input to our neural network.

 ![Clap characteristics](characteristics.jpg)

-The sound is sampled using 256 samples at a rate of 35.74 kHz, resulting in approximately 7.1 milliseconds of audio.
+The sound is sampled using 256 samples at a rate of 35.750 kHz, resulting in approximately 7.1 milliseconds of audio.
 This duration is sufficient to reliably detect a clap.

 Some features can be extracted directly from the time-domain signal, as the waveform varies over time.